 Options to reduce net expenditure were developed by the Management Team during the year and reported to the Executive following initial consideration by the Budget Working Group.
-The process concluded in February 2019 when the full Council agreed a net budget for the year of £11.664m.
-The budget assumed the use of £1.24m from reserves and included various proposals (i.e. service efficiencies, savings and income generation) estimated to reduce the overall budget by £0.748m.
-Details on the revenue out-turn for 2019/20 are provided in the Financial Performance section below.
+The process concluded in February 2020 when the full Council agreed a net budget for the year of £13.269m.
+The budget assumed the use of £0.261m from reserves and included various proposals (i.e. service efficiencies, savings and income generation) estimated to reduce the overall budget by £0.193m.